front-commerce/developers.front-commerce.com/source/docs/advanced/features/invoices.md

 ```

 <blockquote class="info">
 **Note:** when the user is not authorized or the final path does not work, it will display a 404 page instead.
-This is kind of a security reason but mostly because we don't want to force people to style a new error page!
+This is kind of for a security reason but mostly because we don't want to force people to style a new error page!
 </blockquote>